Sutton Council support services

-SpecialKids Company Our bodysuits are fun and functional and specially designed for children with special needs.
+SpecialKids Company Our bodysuits are fun and functional and specially designed for children and young people with SEND.
 Our sizes start where most other brands finish (we make for 2-14 year olds) so you no longer need to search the ranges of multiple suppliers as your baby becomes a child.

 The Special Needs Jungle along with the DfE have produced some flow charts to help guide you through the new SEND system and EHC plan process.